Ben-Duke/SENG302_Group_Project/README.md

 * Note: Home/TravelEA buttons navigate to the profile page but only if you are logged in.
 * You can undo/redo many actions by pressing the undo/redo buttons on the top right of the navigation bar.
-* Alternatively to redo use the ctrl + z keyboard shortcut and ctrl + y for redo.
+* Alternatively to undo use the ctrl + z keyboard shortcut and ctrl + y for redo.

 ## How to run tests
 Clone the repository as above